Most Dangerous States for Drunk Driving (Ranked)

 This must be extremely disenchanting for the over two million people living in this state.
 Furthermore, New Mexico is ranked 2nd in our list of the 10 states with the most reckless drivers.

-The state typically has a lot of problems with driving behavior and traffic deaths, even appearing on worst drivers in the country lists year after year for the past decade.
+The state typically has a lot of problems with driving behavior and traffic deaths, even appearing on the worst drivers in the country lists year after year for the past decade.

 #7 (Tie) – Nebraska